-Needs of students who-struggle are not demonstrating proficiency in the area(s) of reading, math, language or behavior should be addressed and instruction should be tailored to these needs based upon frequent progress monitoring data.
-Students who continue to perform below grade level expectations should be targeted for intervention considered for Supplemental Instruction/Intervention or Intensive, Individualized Instruction/Intervention after thorough review of prior and current Tier 1 core instruction.
-These interventions and the monitoring of these interventions should be documented within the RtI (Response to Intervention) process.
+Needs of students who are not demonstrating proficiency in the area(s) of reading, math, language or behavior should be addressed and instruction should be tailored to these needs based upon frequent progress monitoring data.
+Students who continue to perform below grade level expectations should be considered for Supplemental Instruction/Intervention or Intensive, Individualized Instruction/Intervention after thorough review of prior and current Tier 1 core instruction.
+These interventions and the monitoring of these interventions should be documented within the RtI process.

 MTSS teams ensure the students' needs are addressed through grade level/content area team meetings where specific student needs are discussed and plans are generated to address these needs.
-These RtI teams with parent involvement The RtI Team consists of all stakeholders, including, but not limited to the student, family, teachers, administration, and guidance counselors will continually monitor student progress and make appropriate intervention recommendations.
-If the student's deficiency isn't remediated while serving Tier III interventions, or if a student is responding to intervention but requires a level of intensity and resources to sustain growth performance, a referral for evaluation for Exceptional Student Education may be recommended. adjustments to instruction and intervention based on relevant data.
+The RtI Team consists of all stakeholders, including, but not limited to the student, family, teachers, administration, and guidance counselors will continually monitor student progress and make appropriate adjustments to instruction and intervention based on relevant data.